jwt/ruby-jwt/CONTRIBUTING.md

 ## Forking the project

 Fork the project on GitHub and clone your own fork.
-Instuctions on forking can be found from the [GitHub Docs](https://docs.github.com/en/get-started/quickstart/fork-a-repo)
+Instructions on forking can be found from the [GitHub Docs](https://docs.github.com/en/get-started/quickstart/fork-a-repo)

 ```bash
 git clone git@github.com:you/ruby-jwt.git